PHILIPS AFFINITY 50 Ultrasound Machine

 D2cwc Pedoff (CW Transducer) [ 2 MHz ] Adult cardiology applications, non-imaging

-Affiniti 70 Transducers: 4D and Matrix
+Affinity 70 Transducers: 4D and Matrix

-The Philips Affiniti 70 supports four advanced single crystal PureWave transducers; the [ 1 – 5 MHz ] C5-1 convex, the [ 2 – 9 MHz ] C9-2 convex meant for pediatric work, the [ 3 – 10 MHz ] C10-3v endovaginal, and the [ 1 – 5 MHz ] S5-1 cardiac sector probe.
-The Affiniti 70 also supports two transesophegeal or TEE probes, the [ 3 – 7 MHz ] S7-3t pediatric probe and the [ 2 – 7 MHz ] X7-2t adult probe.
-The X7-2t is an xMatrix transducer but on the Affiniti 70 it only functions in 2D mode.
+The Philips Affinity 70 supports four advanced single crystal PureWave transducers; the [ 1 – 5 MHz ] C5-1 convex, the [ 2 – 9 MHz ] C9-2 convex meant for pediatric work, the [ 3 – 10 MHz ] C10-3v endovaginal, and the [ 1 – 5 MHz ] S5-1 cardiac sector probe.
+The Affinity 70 also supports two transesophegeal or TEE probes, the [ 3 – 7 MHz ] S7-3t pediatric probe and the [ 2 – 7 MHz ] X7-2t adult probe.
+The X7-2t is an xMatrix transducer but on the Affinity 70 it only functions in 2D mode.
 The EPIQ line and the Philips CX50 ultrasound, however, can use the full xPlane and 4D functions of the X7-2t.
-The Philips Affiniti 70 also has the [ 5 – 10 MHz ] biplane endocavitary probe that allows scanning in 2 planes without moving the transducer.
+The Philips Affinity 70 also has the [ 5 – 10 MHz ] biplane endocavitary probe that allows scanning in 2 planes without moving the transducer.
 Another specialty transducer is the [ 7 – 15 MHz ] L15-7io intraoperative linear, also known as a “hockey stick” probe for it’s distinctive shape that allows it to fit into tight surgical applications or small parts scanning.

-Popular Philips Affiniti 70 Probes
+Popular Philips Affinity 70 Probes

-The C5-1 PureWave is the most popular convex probe for the Affiniti 70 because of its superb image quality and penetration.
+The C5-1 PureWave is the most popular convex probe for the Affinity 70 because of its superb image quality and penetration.
 Likewise the C10-3v PureWave is the most popular endovaginal for the same reasons.
-The [ 3 – 12 MHz ] L12-3 is the most popular linear on the Affiniti 70 because it is affordable, and strong in both vascular and MSK imaging.
+The [ 3 – 12 MHz ] L12-3 is the most popular linear on the Affinity 70 because it is affordable, and strong in both vascular and MSK imaging.
 For cardiac scanning the [ 1 – 5 MHz ]

 Reviews